oscarhermoso/terraform-provider-fly/docs/resources/app.md

 - `appurl` (String)
 - `id` (String) The ID of this resource.
 - `orgid` (String)
-- `sharedipaddress` (String) A default shared ipv4 address automatically attached when no dedicated ipv4 address is created
+- `sharedipaddress` (String) A shared ipv4 address, automatically attached in certain conditions or if explicitly requested